anujparakh/homescreen/README.md

 # The Homescreen

-A minimalist clock web app with a dark background.
+A minimalist homescreen web app.

 ## Running the App